|Best golf balls for distance||Srixon Distance||SEE IT||

 The speed of your swing determines large parts of your game.
 Getting a ball that matches your swing speed will help improve your skills.
 High compression balls don’t get as squashed when the club face strikes them, which makes them good for faster swing speeds.
 Lower compression balls squash more upon impact, which typically gives better distance for slower swings.
 60 and below falls into the low compression category, while over 100 compression ratings fall in the high-compression category.

-Why it made the cut: This combination of materials and construction offer long distance off the tee with solid feel around the green.
+Why it made the cut: This combination of materials and construction offers long distance off the tee with a solid feel around the green.

 - Low compression (60)

 Under this ball’s cover, you’ll find Callaway’s high-speed mantle which creates a high launch angle but low spin rate.
 That makes it easier for beginner players to get the ball into the air with the driver to get better distance.
 That extra layer also helps with energy transfer in order to give the ball better feel around the green on short shots despite its low spin rate.

 That durable cover and mantle also make the ball more durable, so it’s less likely to get a big, game-ruining cut in the outer layers during a mishit.

 Callaway’s Triple Track tech emblazons each ball with a series of three lines, which makes lining up putts much simpler thanks to the visual cue.
 The real draw here, though, is that high launch angle, something many new players struggle to achieve.